-1. Loyalty to your country 4.
-Respect your teachers 2.
-Faithfulness to your spouse 5.
-Indominable spirit 3.
-Respect your brothers and sisters 6.
-Finish what you begin
+1. Loyalty to your country

+3. Respect your brothers and sisters

+2. Faithfulness to your spouse

+4. Respect your teachers

+5. Indominable spirit

 The Koryo Dynasty (918 AD to 1392) was a time for growth and development for martial arts.
 During this kingdom, unarmed combat gained great popularity and Tae Kyon involved as new kicking techniques developed and was designed as a fighting sport than a discipline.
 The soldiers learned and practiced these forms of martial arts, and throughout their travels throughout different kingdoms they spread the study of these martial arts.